 The Equity in Athletics Disclosure Act requires post-secondary institutions who receive federal funding and have an intercollegiate athletic program to prepare and submit an annual report on athletic participation, staffing, and revenues and expenses, by men’s and women’s teams to the U.S. Department of Education.
 The information in individual report assists the Department of Education in preparing their required report to Congress on gender equity in intercollegiate athletics.

 Review the College’s 2017-18 Equity in Athletics Report

 Sexual violence and other forms of sexual misconduct is an intolerable intrusion into the most personal and private rights of an individual, and is prohibited at Minnesota State colleges and universities (Minnesota State).
 The Minnesota State system and Rochester Community and Technical College (RCTC) are committed to eliminating sexual violence in all forms and will take appropriate remedial action against any individual found responsible for acts in violation of this policy.
 Acts of sexual violence may also constitute violations of criminal or civil law, or other Board Policies that may require separate proceedings.
 To further its commitment against sexual violence, Minnesota State colleges and universities and RCTC provides reporting options, an investigative and disciplinary process, and prevention training or other related services as appropriate.

 What is Sexual Violence?

-Sexual violence occurs when someone is forced, coerced, or manipulated into unwanted sexual activity against his or her will or when a person is incapable to give consent due to being underage, having an illness or disability, or being incapacitated due to alcohol or other drugs.
-Consent can be initially given, and then later withdrawn.
+Sexual violence is a continuum of conduct that includes sexual assault, non-forcible sex acts, dating and relationship violence, stalking, as well as aiding acts of sexual violence.
+Sexual Violence occurs when an individual is forced, coerced, or manipulated into unwanted sexual activity against his or her will or when an individual is incapable to give consent due to being underage, having an illness or disability, or being incapacitated due to alcohol or other drugs.

 What if I am a victim/survivor or if I witness sexual misconduct?